-FDA pregnancy category D. Do not use crizotinib if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control while you are using this medication and for at least 3 months after your treatment ends.
+If you are a woman, do not take crizotinib if you are pregnant.
+Use effective birth control to prevent pregnancy while you are taking this medicine and for at least 45 days after your last dose.

 It is not known whether crizotinib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using crizotinib.

 Before you start treatment, your doctor may perform tests to make sure crizotinib is the best treatment for your type of lung cancer.

 Crizotinib is usually taken twice per day.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take crizotinib with or without food.